maarten-pennings/WordClock/README.md

 Now that the NeoPixel solution with 3D printed enclosure seems to work, we needed to tackle the next biggest problem.
 Keeping track of time.
 There are several solutions

  - Hand set the time, and use the crystal.
    Plus: No extra components needed.
    Minus: Needs hand setting.
 Does not know about daylight saving time.

- - Use a DS1307 or DS1302 time tracking chip
+ - Use a [DS1307](https://www.aliexpress.com/item/32827794525.html) or [DS1302](https://www.aliexpress.com/item/32728498431.html) time tracking chip
    Plus: Keeps time, even when not mains powered (small battery).
    Minus: Needs hand setting once and does not know about daylight saving time.

- - Use time stamp from webservers (e.h.
-HEAD of google.nl)
+ - Use time stamp from webservers (e.g. HEAD of google.nl)
    Plus: No extra components needed (assuming ESP8266), no hand setting needed.
    Minus: Web servers publish UTC, not local time.
 So adaptations for time zone and DST needed.
  - Use NTP servers
    Plus: Servers are made for it.
 No extra components needed (assuming ESP8266), no hand setting needed.
    Minus: NTP servers publish UTC, not local time.

 When I found out the ESP8266 `<time.h>` actually includes NTP and that the implementation has a single string parameter to configure time zone as well as DST,